 Using Plastic As A Raised Bed Liner

 Plastic is a good choice if you want a waterproof liner for your raised bed.
-You can use a tarp or an old pool cover as a raised bed liner, cutting to the necessary dimensions if it is too large.
+You can use a plastic tarp or an old pool cover as a raised bed liner.

 Since these plastics are waterproof, they will not allow good drainage if used to line the bottom of your raised bed.
 Your best bet is to use this type of plastic to line the sides of a raised bed made of older wood.

 Another option is to order raised bed liners made of polypropylene fabric.
 These liners allow better drainage than other plastic sheet materials.

 For more information, check out this article on polypropylene from Wikipedia.